 I’ve had the Festool Vecturo OS 400 Multitool in my arsenal now for several months.
 This is a completely different type of multitool than what you may have used before.
 I have a lot of experience with oscillating multi-tools, both corded and cordless.
 The new Festool Vecturo takes on the high end, but with a decided woodworker angle.
 The nearest tool to compare the Vecturo with would be the Fein SuperCut (which uses the same accessories).
 That’s a tool you see used a lot in commercial automotive windshield replacement.
 It’s perfect for that and has the power and extra-wide arc to get that job done quickly.
 The Festool Vecturo OS 400 Multitool set, however, includes some innovative add-ons.
 These make it perfect for making very accurate cuts in both plunge and undercutting applications.

 The Vecturo OS 400 comes in a Systainer 2 box and includes a few accessories.
 We’ll go into some of these very unique items into more detail later.
 The “Set” includes an adapter that lets you use the two depth stops as well as the positioning plunge-cut tool.
 It also includes a couple of additional accessories.
 The Systainer also includes a plastic lid that gives you some additional space to store blades and other accessories.

-Editor’s Note: The test scores in this article have been updated to reflect the Vecturo’s performance in our Oscillating Tool Shootout.
+Editor’s Note: The test scores in this article have been updated to reflect the Vecturo’s performance in our Best Oscillating Multi-Tool reviews article.